Scalingo/documentation/src/_posts/platform/getting-started/2000-01-01-getting-started-with-modsecurity.md

 ```

 {% note %}
-Scalingo **does not** provide any guarantee in term of packaging and
+Scalingo **does not** provide any guarantee in terms of packaging and
 availability after each ModSecurity release.
 You can still get in touch with our
 support team, should you need a specific version.
 {% endnote %}